 Accurate local listings on the right directories and profiles gives you an edge against national competitors.
 Google knows where people are searching from based on their physical location (their IP address) and they give preference to local listings over national listings.
 That’s why we spend about 3-hours every month on each of our clients to review, update and correct their listings.

-Google will reward your business for having a local address by placing you in the local results section (at the top of the page), leaving national companies below.
+Google will reward your school for having a local address by placing you in the local results section (at the top of the page), leaving national boarding schools below.
 With consumers only spending seconds on a search results page, that prime real estate on the top is a huge advantage.